 First, I would recommend that you try over-the-counter cleaning substances such as Debrox, as this works well for a lot of people.
 Or you can also use hydrogen peroxide, which is the cheaper option.
 Both are very common and easy to find, and you can do it at home.

-If you’re still having trouble, then make an appointment with us or an ENT specialist; we can take a look in your ear to see what’s going on, and we can provide that cleaning for you as necessary.
+If you’re still having trouble, then make an appointment with us; we can take a look in your ear to see what’s going on, and we can provide that cleaning for you as necessary.

 Audiologists Have Special Ways Of Removing Earwax